Earn your PharmD in just 3-years!

 Program Description

-The University of Maryland Eastern Shore (UMES) School of Pharmacy has the only three year concentrated Doctor of Pharmacy program in the state of Maryland.
+The University of Maryland Eastern Shore (UMES) School of Pharmacy has the only three-year concentrated Doctor of Pharmacy program in the state of Maryland.
 Our curriculum provides students with a strong foundation in the pharmaceutical, social/administrative and clinical sciences.
 With a major emphasis on high quality patient-centered care, innovation, and lifelong learning skills, our graduates are able to excel in any professional arena.
-Students are mentored by nationally renowned faculty with a student-faculty ratio of approximately 6:1.
+Students are mentored by nationally renowned faculty with a low student-faculty ratio.
 With a diverse student population, we utilize best teaching practices to ensure that every student achieves their full potential through an intellectually challenging and enriching educational experience.
-Our 2018 graduates had the highest NAPLEX pass rate in Maryland, whereas our 2019 graduates tied for the highest NAPLEX pass rate in Maryland.
-Both classes exceeded the national average and had the highest NAPLEX class scores of any HBCU pharmacy school nationwide.
 Our alumni are leaders in the profession, advancing the field of pharmacy and making a difference in the lives of the patients they serve.
 We are seeking highly motivated, exceptional students to continue this tradition of excellence.

 UMES is located in the town of Princess Anne on the Eastern Shore of Maryland.
-The 620 acre main campus contains an historic academic oval surrounded by a breadth of modern facilities.
+The 620-acre main campus contains an historic academic oval surrounded by a breadth of modern facilities.
 The quiet community provides an excellent environment for learning.
-A new state of the art School of Pharmacy and Helath Professions building opens in Fall of 2022.
+A new state of the art School of Pharmacy and Health Professions building opened in Spring of 2023.

 Discover us at: https://wwwcp.umes.edu/pharmacy/

 UMES is located in the town of Princess Anne on the Eastern Shore of Maryland.
-The 620 acre main campus contains an historic academic oval surrounded by a breadth of modern facilities.
+The 620-acre main campus contains an historic academic oval surrounded by a breadth of modern facilities.
 The quiet community provides an excellent environment for learning.
-A new state of the art School of Pharmacy and Helath Professions building opens in Fall of 2022.
+A new state of the art School of Pharmacy and Health Professions building opened in Spring of 2023.

 Discover us at: https://wwwcp.umes.edu/pharmacy/